abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 ## Internal days
 Five times a year, we use a Friday to have an internal day.
-Internal days will always happen on a Friday.
-It is mandatory to participate and we not only expect you to participate, we also realy want you to participate.
-It strengtens our compnay culture and relations across the company.
-If you can’t participate in a Team day, your absence is counted as a vacation day, unless you are absent due to sickness.
+It is mandatory to participate and absence will be counted as a vacation day, unless you are absent due to sickness.
+We not only expect you to participate, we also realy WANT you to participate.
+It strengtens our company culture and relations and apprises you with information we may not get to talk so much about during regular work days.

-### Team days
-For the four team days we all get together at one of our offices.
-The day is about team building, being together and getting to know each other even better.
-It is also a day, where we follow up on strategy and plans for the company.
-It includes a summer party and Christmas party (half days) and two team days (full days) where we focus on 50 % business and 50 % fun.

-Team days often have different agendas.
-But we start eating breakfast together, and end the day with dinner and drinks.
-Sometimes we invite an interesting person to come and give a presentation, or sometimes we go on a trip together.
-The goal is to have fun and improve our social relations and apprise you with plans we may not get to talk so much about during regular work days.

 ### Strategy day
-One day a year where we work on the strategy together.
-A full day with a focus on our vision, wheel of the year, and town hall workshops.
+Our first internal day of the year, can’t be more strategic and starts with a full day focusing on our vision, wheel of the year, and town hall workshops.
 Afterward, we round up with a cozy dinner and a social get-together.

+### Teamday
+Our 2nd and 4th internal day is a full day with 50% talking business and 50% fun time!
+This day starts typically with breakfast, followed by a presentation/workshop.
+Afterward we arrange a teambuilding activity that finally ends with a cozy dinner and drinks.

+### Summer and Christmas party
+This half-day will be all about fun and celebration.
+The day starts later in the afternoon and has only one goal, being social and bonding as a team.
+Depending on the season, each party will have their own setup.
+The summer party is our 3rd internal day and speaking for itself, we finish the year with a Christmas party.

+All dates are marked in Abtion’s calendar.

+As a final initiative, we plan a NON-mandatory event: Christmas hygge with Friends and Family.
+For this event we can invite our friends and family for some 'hygge'.
+The Danish tradition of celebrating ‘julefrokost’ is an obvious occasion for this.